EpeR1/munin-unifi/README.md

       env.devices       -   A "space" separated list of the hostnames or IP addresses of wireless APs.
       env.timeout       -   The maximum timeout in milliseconds of SNMP requests. (must enough to get all data!).
       env.retry         -   Number of retry after failed/time out SNMP requets.
-      env.devnetw       -   The network of the APs.
+      env.maxproc       -   Maximum nuber of child processes (for SNMP get) env.devnetw       -   The network of the APs.
 (It is expreimental yet.)